 Erecting barriers against the existential is not new—before YouTube we had (and still have) mindless television and heavy drinking to help avoid deeper questions—but the advanced technologies of the twenty-first-century attention economy are particularly effective at this task.

 — Newport, pg.
 217

-The presence of smartphones and devices that we can carry on our person at all times has given us the previously unimaginable ability to access...well...literally everything?
-If you don't see how insane that is then maybe you were born after 2000 and its just expected for you (Shouldn't you be making a TikTok right now or something?).
-Anyways, smartphones are, without a doubt, very powerful tools we've been given and I think its right that Newport is thinking about how we can properly manage this power without losing ourselves.
-It may sound hyperbolic, but I think its necessary.
-Just as art minimalism was a necessary response to the sensory overload of abstract expressionist art, so to must we respond to a world that claims it has given us all we ever wanted, right in our pocket.
+The presence of smartphones and devices that we can carry on our person at all times has given us the previously unimaginable ability to access...well...literally everything.
+If you don't see how insane that is then maybe you were born after 2000 and it's just expected for you (shouldn't you be making a TikTok right now or something?).
+Anyways, smartphones are, without a doubt, very powerful tools we've been given, but I'm convinced it's important we learn to properly manage this power without losing ourselves.
+It may sound hyperbolic, but I believe it's necessary.
+Just as art minimalism was a necessary response to the sensory overload of abstract expressionist art, so too must we respond to a world that claims it has given us all we ever wanted, right in our pocket.

 So, how exactly does Newport suggest we survive in this brave new world?
-Its quite simple; Newport wants everyone to become Amish, they figured out this stuff a long time ago.
-Just kidding, but Newport does spend some time lauding the Amish for their altogether quite reasonable approach to technology.
-Most people assume that the Amish are strictly opposed to any technology at all, but it turns out they actually do adopt some new tools and technology, whenever they collectively agree that the tool is good:
+It's quite simple: Newport wants everyone to become Amish because they figured out this stuff a long time ago.
+Just kidding, but Newport does spend some time lauding the Amish for their altogether reasonable approach to technology.
+Most people assume that the Amish are strictly opposed to all modern technology, but it turns out they actually do adopt new tools and technology sometimes—whenever they collectively agree that the tool is beneficial.

 The Amish, it turns out, do something that’s both shockingly radical and simple in our age of impulsive and complicated consumerism: they start with the things they value most, then work backward to ask whether a given new technology performs more harm than good with respect to these values.